 - Engage with the ACHI Fellowship Program Manager as required

-- Complete an interim and final report on the work placement
+- Complete an interim and final report on the progress and outcome of the work placement

 The host organisation can decide if they would like to maintain contact with the candidate once the work placement is completed.

 Matching candidates with host organisations

 Matching candidates to the most suitable host organisations will depend on the: